Last updated: May 2026

 McKinsey's 2025 article on optimizing working capital explains that focusing on working capital early can unlock meaningful liquidity.
 A lot of that improvement comes from how cash flows through purchasing, production, and inventory.

-Some fulfillment calls are capital allocation decisions that lock you in for 6 to 18 months.
+Some fulfillment calls are capital allocation decisions that lock you in for six to 18 months: the length of a typical container production cycle plus the time it takes to sell through committed regional inventory.

 You manufacture in Asia and want to grow France.
 You have early traction but lumpy demand.
 You can hold inventory near the factory and ship cross-border, or move stock into a local French 3PL.
 The second option looks attractive but is risky if demand comes in slower.
 You tied cash up in a node that might not turn.